gracemcken/the-cave/README.md

 Game did not recognise player had light source if it was a lantern | Resolved | Changed to elif statement instead of multistatement |
 ## Known Issues
 - I am unsure how the game would work if more than one person tried to play at the same time.
 I believe because one person would overwrite the info of the other it would cause issues.
 - I am aware in rare cases, sometimes a player can "cheat" when they die by inputting "3" at a certain stage to go back to an earlier stage in the game.
 I have reviewed the code and cannot see how this is happening, although it has only happened once during peer review when a fellow student intentionally tried to break the game to find bugs.
-Thanks Jeffery!
+Thanks [Jeffrey](https://github.com/JeffreyBull76)!
 Haha!

 # Deployment